Travis County

 Activities

-• Empathy and Journey Mapping: Captured the survivor’s journey step-by-step, including actions, mindset, and emotions, from start to finish.
+1. Empathy and Journey Mapping: We documented the survivor’s journey step-by-step, capturing their actions, mindset, and emotions from experiencing violence to obtaining a protective order.

-• The services are provided by the Law Library and County Attorney, focusing on obtaining protective orders and safety planning.
+• The Law Library and County Attorney's Office provide critical services for protective orders and safety planning.

 Design